KyCodeHuynh/Hail/README.md

 Hail opens with a three-way handshake to negotiate a connection.
 At the moment, both hosts only confirm that the version number is between 0 and 2, reserved for the development versions of Hail.
-The handshake begins when a sender sends a segment with the `SYN` code set (synchronize).
+The handshake begins when a sender sends a packet with the `SYN` code set (synchronize).
 The receiver replies with `SYN ACK` (synchronize acknowledge), the sender acknowledges with `ACK`.

 The time-out interval for any of the handshake messages is 50 ms.